shubhradeepnandi/shubhradeepnandi.github.io/_posts/2016-10-12-Underfit-Overfit.md

   - problems
 ---
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
-Here we are again, in the fifth post of Machine Learning tutorial series.
-Today I will talk about two common problems you may face in Machine Learning: Underfitting and Overfitting.
-Wait!
-There is something wrong, isn't it? - You may wonder...

-Of course I remember promising you in the previous post, that today I will dig deeper into Linear Regression, and together we will do some coding.
-Actually, I intended to name today's post "Implementing Linear Regression" or something, but I soon realized that it would be inappropriate.
-Good news is today's post will mainly focus on implementation of Linear Regression, and what we can do to improve the quality of the Model.
-By doing that, I am actually leading you to go into some concept which is more general, and can be applied not only in Linear Regression, but every spot which Machine Learning takes place.
+Today I will dig deeper into Linear Regression, and together we will do some coding.
+We will improve the quality of the Model.
+By doing that, I am actually helping you to go into some concept which is more general, and can be applied not only in Linear Regression, but every spot where Machine Learning takes place.

-That is enough of talking.
-First, let's get our hands dirty.
 If you went through my previous post, you would now have everything set up.
-But if you didn't, you might want to take a look at it here: [Setting Up Python Environment](https://chunml.github.io/ChunML.github.io/tutorial/Setting-Up-Python-Environment-For-Computer-Vision-And-Machine-Learning/){:target="_blank"}.
+But if you didn't, you might want to take a look at it here: [Setting Up Python Environment Computer Vision and Machine Learning(Ubuntu)](https://iidsa.in/tutorial/Setting-Up-Python-Environment-For-Computer-Vision-And-Machine-Learning/){:target="_blank"}.

 ### Implementing Linear Regression